samithcsachi/wine-quality-predictor/README.md

 # Wine Quality Predictor App

-In this project we are developing Streamlit Application which can predict the quality of the wine.
-This is an end to end Machine learning portfolio project which involves the Model Development and Model training.
-Machine Learning Project is implemented with MLOps and CI/CD pipelines.
-MLOps consists of Data Ingestion, Data Transformation, Model Trainer, Model Evaluation and Model Deployment.
-Streamlit app is deployed in the streamlit website.
+In this project, we are developing a Streamlit Application that can predict the quality of the wine.
+This is an end-to-end Machine learning portfolio project that involves Model Development and Model training.
+The Machine Learning Project is implemented with MLOps and CI/CD pipelines.

 Streamlit App link : [https://wine-quality-predictor-app.streamlit.app/](https://wine-quality-predictor-app.streamlit.app/)